tayadavison/PicoCTF_2021/Cryptography/Cryptography.md

     for i in range(0, len(b16FlagAlphabet),2):
         print(b16FlagAlphabet[i]+b16FlagAlphabet[i+1], end=' ')

-    output:
+The output:

     encoded: gb gc gd ge gf gg da db dc dd de df dg dh di dj

 This gives us very valuable information for when we unshift the encrypted message, every other letter must be 'g' or 'd'.

 Use the same unshift method from [New Caesar](#new-caesar-60-pts).
 I wrote a script to unshift every other letter in the encoded message with the possible letter options for the key.
-If the unshifted letter is a g or a d then I print the possible letter for key in that position.
+If the unshifted letter is a 'g' or a 'd' then I print the possible letter for key in that position.

     encoded = "ilnipdjheipnenhhedionepegiejmleoehejfcnimdgehimnepedhhfbafmcgdek"